brianvanburken/brianvanburken.github.io/_drafts/rest-of-json-properties-as-list-when-decoding-in-elm.md

 }
 {% endprism %}

-We then define the model as following.
+We then define the model as follows.

 {% prism elm %}
 type alias Video =